Are you craving a calm, non-commercial holiday that helps you to reflect on past accomplishments and prepare for a better future?

 Additionally, there are seven symbols associated with Kwanzaa and are also expressed in Swahili.
 Mazao, (fruits, vegetables, and nuts), mkeka (place mat), the kinara (candleholder), vibunzi (ear of corn), zawadi (gifts), kikombe cha umoja (communal cup of unity), and mishumbaa saba (the seven candles placed in the kinara).

-Typically, the library hosts in-person events and performances for Kwanzaa, but due to the pandemic, virtual Kwanzaa events will continue this year.
+Virtual Kwanzaa events continue this year.
 The benefit of the virtual celebration is that many more people can attend.

-“Kwanzaa is a wonderful, cross-cultural celebration,” Evans said.
+“Kwanzaa is a wonderful, cross-cultural celebration,” said Hadiya Evans, a librarian at the Blair-Caldwell African American Research Library.
 “We’re honoring our ancestors, which is important across cultures.
 We also honor youth.
 Each day, we light a candle and intentionally think about how to connect with the principle on that day.

 “You celebrate the end of the year and welcome the next.
 The seven principles guide you intentionally into the new year.
 All of them are very meaningful.
 They encompass the individual, the family and the community,” Evans said.